How to Use LOOKUP Function in Excel (4 Suitable Examples)

 As you can see, by using the LOOKUP function of Excel, we can easily find the last non-empty cell.

-2. The LOOKUP Function to Find Latest Value in Excel
+3. Find the Latest Value in Excel

 Sometimes, your dataset may contain the same data but with different values.
 It might be a date, price, age, etc. From a large dataset, you may want to find the latest data.
 In this case, you can use the LOOKUP function to get the latest entry.